Constraints on Evolutionary Timescales for M Dwarf Planets from Dynamical Stability Arguments: Methods

 We perform simulations for each of the 9 $\{{\mathscr{L}}$,$\mathscr{D}\}$ combinations given in Table \ref{table:LoI}.
 We keep $f_c$ fixed at 0.5 in each of these simulations (though we consider the implications of this assumption in Section \ref{sec:Collison-Fraction}).

 For each $\bar{\mathscr{L}}$, $\mathscr{D}$ combination, we generate and store three sets of simulations: one large enough to sample the ``inherent" properties of planetary systems in the galaxy, one that simulates the subsample of these systems observed by \textit{Kepler}, and one that simulates the subsample of these systems observed by \textit{TESS}.
 Accordingly, our inherent simulations use $N=10^6$ stars, our \textit{Kepler} simulations use $N=2500$ \citep{Dressing15}, and our \textit{TESS} simulations use $N=70000$ \citep{Sullivan15,Muirhead17}.
 To acquire approximately the same total number of simulations ($10^6$) in each set, we run 1 inherent simulation, 400 \textit{Kepler} simulations, and 15 \textit{TESS} simulations.
+It is worth noting that an alternative way to obtain the same data is to run a single set of $10^6$ simulations and then break it into the \textit{Kepler}- and \textit{TESS}-sized samples, applying the completeness corrections to each, respectively.